aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

 ### Rimmington
 - Head to Rimmington mine.
 - Mine 1 copper, 1 tin, and 1 clay.
-(Note, this mining can be difficult due to bots.
+(Note: This mining can be difficult due to bots.
 Switch worlds as needed.)
-- Walk northeast to farming patch.
+- Walk northwest to farming patch.
 - Pick 5 onions and 1 cabbage.
 - Walk southeast to the house in Rimmington with both a sink and range.
 - Burn the meat.
 (If it cooks successfully, use it on the range again)